The Great Famine of 1921

 “Families were killing and devouring fathers, grandfathers and children.
 Ghastly rumours about sausages prepared with human corpses (the technical expression was ‘ground to sausages’) though officially contradicted, were common.
 In the market, among rough huckstresses swearing at each other, one heard threats to make sausages of a person.”

-The involvement of the American Relief Administration (ARA) helped ease the crisis – but did not solve it.
+The involvement of the American Relief Administration (ARA) helped ease the crisis, though it did not solve it.
 The ARA employed 300 Americans and more than 120,000 Russians, imported over a million tons of grain and fed in excess of 10 million people per day.
+American relief efforts in Russia were never formally accepted or acknowledged by the Bolsheviks (Lenin had approved of ARA involvement through an intermediary).
+By 1923 the famine was over: the drought had broken, grain seed had been imported by the ARA, the Bolsheviks had relaxed requisitioning through the NEP.

 russia famine 1921